Skip to main content

 Recreating the Fact Views

-The subsequent deployment of Work node of materialization type view with changes in view definition, adding table description or renaming view results in deleting the existing view and recreating the view.
+The subsequent deployment of the Fact Node of materialization type view with changes in view definition, adding table description, or renaming the view results in deleting the existing view and recreating the view.

 The following stages are executed: